-To make, modify, cancel or check a knowledge or road test, you must log in to SAAQclic.
+To make, modify, cancel or check an appointment for a knowledge or road test (except for Class 6D), you must log in to SAAQclic.
 For more information about creating your Government Authentication Service account and logging in to SAAQclic, please refer to the section of the FAQ that deals with SAAQclic.

 No. You can only access your own driving record in SAAQclic.
 To obtain a copy of someone else’s driving record, you must obtain that person’s authorization, using the form provided for that purpose.
 You must then mail us the duly signed authorization form, the Driving Record Search form and, if applicable, the required payment.
 For more information, refer to the Driving Record Request page.